ucsb-cs148-w24/project-pj01-universityclothing/team/TESTING.md

 - **Consideration of End-to-End Testing**: In the long term, we aim to implement end-to-end testing to ensure the entire application works as expected from the user's perspective.

+### Higher-Level Testing

+- **Plans**: Want to have more cohesive tests and test all main functionalities to ensure if we ever push a change, our essential functionalities won't be interrupted by any bugs.